Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 The surrounding hills aren't so high from this ridge

-The mount itself is the bit called Win Hill Pike - aka the Pimple - and while I couldn't find any explanation as to why it has such an odd shape, it is certainly a popular hill for walkers - and I join a bit of a crowd as I reach the hill.
+This mini-mound is known by the name of Win Hill Pike - aka the Pimple - and while I couldn't find any explanation as to why it has such an odd shape, it is certainly a popular hill for walkers - and I join a bit of a crowd as I reach the hill.

 Looking towards the reservoir